College Factual by our College Data Analytics Team

 BSC is a small public college located in the small city of Bismarck.
 A Best Colleges rank of #582 out of 2,217 schools nationwide means BSC is a great college overall.

-There were approximately 109 health professions students who graduated with this degree at BSC in the most recent year we have data available.
-Graduates who receive their degree from the health professions program earn about $54,207 for their early career.
+There were roughly 126 health professions students who graduated with this degree at BSC in the most recent data year.
+Students who receive their degree from the health professions program make an average of $54,207 for their early career.

 More information about a degree in health professions from Bismarck State College